Churchyard cross in St Bartholomew's churchyard

 original location, are considered worthy of protection.

-The monument includes a standing cross situated in the churchyard at Winstone,
+The monument includes the remains of a standing stone cross located within the

 The cross is Listed Grade II.